thdang1009/tank-o/docs/ARCHITECTURE.md

 ### Overview
 The Customizable Skill/Ability System extends the existing SkillSystem to support player-defined skill combinations, progression, and balance validation.
 This system enables players to customize their tanks beyond fixed archetypes while maintaining competitive balance.

+**📋 CURRENT STATUS: PLANNED**
+This system is designed but not yet implemented.
+The current SkillSystem provides 27 fixed skills (9 tanks × 3 skills) with excellent implementation quality, serving as the foundation for future customizable extensions.

 ### System Components